bytebase/bytebase.com-old/content/docs/en/get-started/install/local-mysql-instance.md

 ---
-title: Add a MySQL Instance for Testing
+title: Configure a Local MySQL Instance for Testing
 ---

-This document describes how to run a MySQL instance with or without Docker and how to add it as an **Instance** for testing purpose.
+This document describes how to run a MySQL instance locally with Docker and how to add it as an **Instance** for testing purpose.

 ## Prerequisites

 Before starting, make sure you have installed [Docker](https://www.docker.com/get-started/).

-## Option 1 - Run MySQL in Docker

-### Step 1 - Start a local MySQL server in Docker
+## Step 1 - Start a local MySQL server in Docker

 1. Start Docker.
 2. Run the command in the terminal